openmindculture/wp_cli_docker/README.md

 [wp_cli_docker](https://github.com/openmindculture/wp_cli_docker) is a simple local host WordPress setup using Docker, docker-compose, and wp-cli to install themes and plugins, in order to quickly evaluate and ensure compatibility of a certain setup of components and software versions.

 ⚠️ This repository is not actively maintained anymore!
-Please see [](https://github.com/openmindculture/wp-impact-theme/) for a more up-to-date template! ⚠️
+Please consider [`openmindculture/wp-impact-theme`](https://github.com/openmindculture/wp-impact-theme/) as a more up-to-date template! ⚠️

 ## Introduction